Tutorials on Custom Post Types

 * @link http://codex.wordpress.org/Function_Reference/register_post_type

-* @link http://wpsmith.net/2012/custom-post-types/registering-multiple-custom-post-types
+* @link https://wpsmith.net/2012/custom-post-types/registering-multiple-custom-post-types

 *